Last Updated on March 15, 2023

 German Shepherd Long-Term Costs

 The expenses don’t stop there for German Shepherd owners.
-Once you adopt the dog, there are plenty of long-term ownership costs that you’ll need to budget for.
+Once you adopt the dog, there are plenty of long-term ownership expenses that you’ll need to budget for.
 Luckily, the overall costs aren’t as much as you would think.

 Health care and veterinary bills: how much are vet expenses for GSDs?